Skip to main content

 • Why do you think I have (or my child has) osteosarcoma?

-• Is there a chance it's not osteosarcoma?
+• Is there a chance it is not osteosarcoma?

 • What will happen next?

-How does the doctor know it's an osteosarcoma?
+How does the doctor know it is an osteosarcoma?

-Pain in the bone is the most common symptom.
-Swelling in the same area is another symptom.
-These symptoms might come and go at first, but after a while they might not go away or might get worse with time.
+Pain or swelling in the bone is the most common symptom.
+Pain might come and go at first, but after a while it may become worse or constant.
 Of course, pain and swelling can have other causes as well.

-If signs are pointing to a bone tumor such as an osteosarcoma, here are some of the tests that might be done to find out more:
+If signs are pointing to a bone tumor such as an osteosarcoma, here are some of the tests that you or your child might need:

 Bone x-ray: This is often the first test done if a doctor suspects a bone tumor.